I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Absinthe is usually green and highly potent at 60 to 80 percent alcohol.
+Absinthe is a drink that's usually green and highly potent at 60 to 80 percent alcohol.
 This gives rise to a lot of aliases for the drink: bottled madness, the green curse, the queen of poisons, or, less ominously, the green fairy.

 To mitigate the “madness,” “curse,” or “poison,” seasoned drinkers cushion the blow by diluting it with water and adding a little sugar.

 Let’s drop in on Dr. Pierre Ordinaire.
 Well, we can’t anymore, for the man who was anything but “ordinaire” died in 1821.
 But, before he went to the open bar in heaven, he invented absinthe.